precice/precice.github.io/pages/docs/tooling/tooling-rbf-shape.md

 To simplify this task, you can find the script [rbgShape.py](https://raw.githubusercontent.com/precice/precice/develop/extras/rbfShape/rbfShape.py) in the preCICE repository.

-Given the width of the mesh, the amount of vertices to include this script caclulates an appropriate shape parameter for Gaussian basis-functions.
+Given the width of the mesh and the amount of vertices to cover by the support radius, this script calculates an appropriate shape parameter for Gaussian basis-functions.
 The script also allows to specify a custom decay.

 This solves the following equation: